TheWeirdDev/theweirddev.github.io/_posts/2015-03-28-extract-metadata.markdown

 >In a real world it
 might be better to have a content model at the level of your organisation that holds the generic aspects and types for all your projects.
-To go further a good practice would be to have a **root type** and all other types will inherit from it.
+To go further a good practice would be to have a **root type** and all other types would inherit from it.
 (E.g. myco:content, myco:folder)

 ### b Spring context